Computer Lab 130- Has 24 computer stations, 1 instructor station, smart board, projector, and DVD/VCR

 during library operating hours.
 Please consult thelibrary hours webpagefor the regular and special schedules.

-Rooms may be reserved for use only during the library’s regular hours.
-Please refer
+Rooms may be reserved for use during the library’s regular hours.
+Please refer to

-student, faculty, or staff member, and possess a current CLU ID.
-Parties of one are
+a current CLU student, faculty, or staff member, and possess a current CLU ID.

-All rooms may be used for a period of no longer than two hours per group per day.
+All rooms may be used for a period of no longer than two hours per individual per

-This reservation may be split with a minimum of one hour between reservation times.
+hour limit.
+This reservation may be split with a minimum of one hour between reservation

-Back-to-back or other same-day reservations for the same group are strictly prohibited,
+times.
+Back-to-back or other same-day reservations for the same group are strictly

 All library patrons must present their current CLU ID card upon checking in to their